 As a guitarist and singer, Tom performs solo, with an acoustic duo and as part of an electric band.
 Tom’s solo acoustic work includes his own original Blues compositions and has led to performances at major music festivals around Europe, including major stages at the Glastonbury Festival of Contemporary Performing Arts, the Great British Rhythm & Blues Festival, and Blues Autour Du Zinc.
 Tom’s musical commissions include composing and performing the music for the HandelHendrix permanent exhibition in Mayfair, London, and Tom’s multiple national radio appearances include performances and documentaries for BBC Radio 4.

 Tom’s journalistic writing is regularly featured in specialist music publications including Blues In Britain magazine, and his original research papers and book reviews are published in several international peer-reviewed journals.
-Tom’s chapter on the blues in Britain during the 1950s and 1960s will be published by Equinox Press in February 2018.
+Tom’s chapter on the blues in Britain during the 1950s and 1960s was published by Equinox Press in April 2018.